ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 +-- {: .num_theorem #StableModelStructuresOnDiagramSpectra}
 ###### Theorem

-The [[Bousfield localization of model categories|left Bousfield localization]] of the strict model structures of def. \ref{StrictModelStructureOnDiagramSpectra} at the stable equivalences of def. \ref{StableEquivalencesForDiagramSpectra} exist,  called these the _stable model structures_
+The [[Bousfield localization of model categories|left Bousfield localization]] of the strict model structures of prop. \ref{StrictModelStructureOnDiagramSpectra} at the stable equivalences of def. \ref{StableEquivalencesForDiagramSpectra} exist,  called these the _stable model structures_

 $$
   \mathbb{S}_{dia} Mod_{stable}